getkirill/fetch-mojang/README.md

 Feed in client.json and get all stuff you need!
 ## Usage
 All examples shown using `yarn`, consider using it instead `npm`

+First of all, you need client.json.
+You can find one in Minecraft Wiki, or you can use default one (1.16.5).
+Then, you might want to adjust config.json.

+After initial setup done, run `yarn start`.